List of bridges in Cambridge: Railway Bridge

 Crosses the river through east Chesterton, south of the A14 bridge.
 It is the third railway bridge to be built on this site, replacing a plain plate girder bridge which stood on the site between 1870 and 1930, which itself replaced a wooden bridge built in 1846.

 Abbey-Chesterton Bridge (2021)

 The Abbey-Chesterton Bridge was installed on 8 November 2020 at Ditton Meadows, immediately downstream (east) of the railway girder bridge.
 This bridge carries the Chisholm Trail over the River Cam.
 Estimated cost is £4.5 million.
 The Abbey-Chesterton Bridge was opened by Jim Chisholm at 13:30 on 23 December 2021.

 A14 Bridge

 Known (incorrectly) to rowers and others as the "Motorway Bridge".
 Built as part of the 'Cambridge northern bypass', which opened in 1977, the bridge crosses the river just south of Baits Bite Lock.
-This bridge is also sometimes referred to as “Bovis Bridge”.
+This bridge is also sometimes referred to as “Bovis Bridge” or "Newnham Bridge".